sajinmp/sajinmp.github.io/_posts/2016-03-23-deployment-of-rails-app-to-aws-or-digital-ocean-with-capistrano-puma-and-nginx.md

 ## Setting up the server

 Now the basic setup is complete.
 We have to get the server up and running.
-Select and launch an EC2 instance (I chose Ubuntu 14.04).
+If you are using AWS select and launch an EC2 instance (I chose Ubuntu 14.04).
 It will ask you for all kinds of info.
 You have to generate a key-value pair to connect to EC2 and download the file.
 You can get the public ip of EC2 instance by clicking on the instance and viewing its details at the bottom.

+If you are using **digital ocean** fire up a droplet and you will get the details of the root user in your mail.

 We are gonna ssh into the server now.